Sorry, you need to enable JavaScript to visit this website.

 7 min read

-In the build up to the big move, your home will start to feel unsettled for your feline friend; packing boxes, strangers wandering in and out, new scents and the emptying of once-familiar rooms can all add to their anxiety.
-If your cat is used to staying with some familiar friends of yours or in a cattery, it may be a good idea to have them stay there for a short break to spare them the stress.
-If you decide on a cattery, book well in advance and make sure all their vaccinations are up to date.
-Read our article on cat sitting and catteries for more helpful tips and advice.
+In the build-up to the big move, your home will start to feel very unsettled for your feline friend; packing boxes, strangers wandering in and out, new scents and the emptying of once-familiar rooms can all add to their anxiety.
+If your cat is used to staying with some familiar friends of yours or in a cattery, it may be a good idea to have them stay there for a short break to spare them the stress of the packing and the move.

 Leaving your old home

 For advice on taking your cat in the car, read our article on travelling with your cat (you’ll also find information on moving house with your cat to another country by plane).
-Whatever the means of transportation, make sure you securely fasten the carrier box.
-Simply covering and securing it well significantly reduces stress in cats during transportation.

-Remember, if your cat wears a collar, you’ll need to swap their identity tag on the day you move for one with your new address and phone number and don’t forget too that you need to supply your new details to their microchip registration company.
-The last thing you need on moving day is an escaped cat with out of date ID!
-The last piece of admin to take care of is registering your cat with a new vet, if you’re moving to a new area.
+Remember, if your cat wears a collar, you’ll need to swap any identity tag on the day you move for one with your new address and phone number and most importantly, don’t forget too that you need to supply your new details to their microchip registration company and let them know the date of the move.
+As of 10th June 2024, this is now a legal requirement.

 Arriving at your new home

-The secret to moving a cat to a new house is familiarity, so start to make your new surroundings more recognisable for your cat as soon as you can after you arrive.
 Similarly to how you prepared a “safe haven” in your old house, fill one room in your new home with your cat’s bed, litter tray, toys and a bowl of fresh water.

 When you’re soothing them with strokes, gently rub a soft cloth on their face and neck.
 This will pick up their natural pheromones, which you can then wipe onto new surfaces in the house at cat height to help your cat feel more secure.
 You can also add a worn cosy jumper of yours or an old towel to their bedding to surround them with more reassuring scents.